loicnmichel/personal-website/content/experience/experience.md

   location = "Calvi, France"
   date_start = "2012-02-01"
   date_end = "2014-02-01"
-  description = """I was in charge of the scientific coordination of the STARE-CAPMED project, which focused on anthropogenic influence on Mediterranean coastal ecosystems."""
+  description = """I was in charge of the scientific coordination of the STARE-CAPMED project, which focused on anthropogenic impacts on Mediterranean coastal ecosystems."""

 [[experience]]
   title = "Postdoctoral researcher"